microchip-pic-avr-examples/pic16f13145-cnano-manchester-encoder-mplab-mcc/README.md

 - Encoder reset (CLBSWIN[0])
 - Encoder enable (CLBSWIN[1])

 The raw data is recevied via serial communication by the UART peripheral and stored in a buffer.
 The CPU writes the data to the encoder input register after which the encoder is enabled.
-The CLB internal Hardware Counter and four Lookup Tables (LUT) are used to select each data bit individually.
+The CLB internal Hardware Counter and four Look-up Tables (LUTs) are used to select each data bit individually.
 The equivalent schematic of one LUT is presented below:

 <br><img src="images/bit_selection_LUT.PNG" width="400">

-The Hardware Counter is an eight state ring counter meaning that only one data bit from the input register is selected at a specific time.
+The Hardware Counter is an eight state ring counter, meaning that only one data bit from the input register is selected at a specific time.
 This allows a parallel to serial transmission conversion of the data stored in the input register.
 The output stream is then Manchester-encoded using an additional LUT.
 Its equivalent schematic is presented below:

 <br><img src="images/encoder_LUT.PNG" width="400">

 To allow back-to-back data transmission, the last three data bits are buffered using additional flip-flops.
 When the Hardware Counter reaches the fourth state (COUNT_IS_4), the last three bits are loaded into the buffer (flip-flops) and an interrupt flag is set.
 The interrupt flag is used by the main application to either write the next byte to the encoder input data register or disable the encoder.
 These actions are performed only after the complete transmission of the current byte.
-The implemented logic uses the Timer 0 overflow (TMR0_OVF) to perform the Manchester-encoded signal transitions, and therefore the bitrate can be easily configured by modifing the TMR0 period.
+The implemented logic uses the Timer0 overflow (TMR0_OVF) to perform the Manchester-encoded signal transitions, and therefore the bitrate can be easily configured by modifing the TMR0 period.

 <br><img src="images/back_to_back_transmission.png" width="1000">